truebucha/md/goals.md

 ## Live goals

-- [ ] think outside the box
-- [ ] do acts 7m and rethink 3m during life
+- [ ] awaiting lucky chance
 - [ ] relaxed attitude and beeing open to changes
 - [ ] act quickly (do things you are prised for, not you like to do)
+- [ ] disregard any pitiful thoughts

+- [ ] disregard negative perception
 - [ ] future will be positive.
 Try no matter what

+- [ ] do acts 7m and rethink 3m during life

+- [ ] think outside the box
 - [ ] keep going, learn from succeeds and mistakes

 ----

 - [ ] https://developer.apple.com/tutorials/swiftui
 - [ ] invite group members
-- [ ] send invoice to coherent

 - [ ] <https://www.manager-tools.com/2019/01/manager-tools-data-one-ones-part-2-hall-fame-guidance>